-This low sugar no pectin blueberry jam might just be the best jam I’ve ever
+This low sugar no pectin homemade blueberry jam might just be the best jam I’ve ever

 inhaled tasted.
 I don’t make this claim lightly.
 The hint of lime makes this sing on your taste buds, dare I call it, sublime.
 (Yea, I’m kind of dorky that way)

 This quinoa and black bean salad recipe is the perfect summer fare.
 It can be a complete meal on it’s own, or the perfect side to whatever you’ve got grilling, like our own grass fed beef steaks we had it with tonight.

 Am I the only one always on the hunt for awesome canning recipes?
 I’ve rounded up my favorite 10+ easy home canning recipes for you.
 I have a love affair with canning.
 Seriously, wholesome food, ready to go meals with just a pop of the lid, food storage in case of emergency or financial crisis, frugal (as in most of the time free except for the cost of the lid with our garden), and fun.
 What’s not to love?

 Our food budget is one of the few areas I can really cut back on without sacrificing flavor, health, or taste.
 Being able to stretch a few dollars is important to most folks and if you’re like me, I need recipes and meals that are quick to make, easy, frugal, and taste like they belong in the blue ribbon winners circle at a county fair.

 My great-grandmother passed down many things in our family, and though I never knew her, I still think of the woman she was whenever I use her recipes or sieve when making applesauce, raspberry jelly, and blackberry syrup.
 I know she was a God fearing woman and an excellent baker.
 I wonder if she had any idea her legacy would live on in my home.